-If you looking for work, start by creating a login with email and password so the system remembers you when you come back.
+If you are looking for work, start by creating an account login with email and password so the system remembers you when you come back.
 Then there are then 5 simple steps for using Grafter to find work:

 1. Set-up your profile

-My Personal Details: Basic details about you such as your name, date of birth (only age brackets are made available to Clients), and contact details.
-There’s also an ‘About Me’ section where you can write a short profile to help businesses understand a bit more about you - a bit about your background, why you are looking for work, why you would be a good Grafter
+My Personal Details: Basic details about you such as your name, date of birth (only age brackets are made available to employers), and contact details.
+There’s also an ‘About Me’ section where you can write a short profile to help employers understand a bit more about you - a bit about your background, why you are looking for work, why you would be a good grafter

 Home Location: This is your base location.
 This is used alongside Travel Distance to determine the area you are prepared to work in and therefore which jobs will be sent to you

 Travel Distance (km): This is approximately how far you are prepared to travel from your main location for work.
 It is best to enter the maximum possible distance as you can always decline work if the location is inconvenient

 Hourly Rate: Set your target hourly rate to provide a guide to businesses using the Grafter service – we don't allow you to set a rate below the National Minimum Wage as we don't believe that's right!